Miss You Forever

 By Josephine Cox

-As a woman lies at death's door in hospital, her touching story, encapsulated in her diaries, springs back to life.
+As a woman lies at death's door in hospital, her heartbreaking story springs back into life

 One winter's night, in the coal-hole in her yard, Rosie finds that a woman sheltering there has been severely beaten by thugs.
 At a glance, Kathleen looks like an unkempt, aged vagabond who tramps the roads carrying all her worldly possessions in a grubby tapestry bag.
 Her only friend is the mangy old dog who accompanies her; the sum of her life is in the diaries she so zealously guards.
 Yet close up, Rosie can see that Kathleen has a gracious beauty - the 'look' of a respectable lady of means.